Seif-R15/Object_Detction__SSD_Lite/README.md

 # Requirements

-- Python 3.x
+- Python 3.7 or newer versions
 - OpenCV
 - NumPy
-- PIL
-- Mss
+- PySerial (Optional)

 # Usage

 To run the code, use the following command:

-`Live_Detection_Positioning_Streaming
-.py <net type> <model path> <label path> [video file]`
+`Live_Detection_Positioning_Streaming.py <net type> <model path> <label path> [video file]`

 where <net type> is the type of SSD model to use (vgg16-ssd, mb1-ssd, mb1-ssd-lite, mb2-ssd-lite, mb3-large-ssd-lite, or sq-ssd-lite), <model path> is the path to the pre-trained model file, <label path> is the path to the label file, and [video file] (optional) is the path to the video file to process.
 If no video file is specified, the code will capture input from the camera.

 # Acknowledgements

 This project is based on the SSD implementation in PyTorch by Max deGroot and Ellis Brown.
-The code is modified to use OpenCV and other libraries to perform object detection in real-time.
+The code is modified to use OpenCV and other libraries to perform object detection in real time.